mendel5/windows/README.md

 Problem:
 - Windows 10 error code 0x80070035
-- When trying to open a network sharem, Windows 10 does not show a prompt to enter the username and password.
+- When trying to open a network share, Windows 10 does not show a prompt to enter the username and password.

 Solution:
 - Enter the username and password manually in `netplwiz`.